-We put medical grade surgical steel at the core of every piece since it’s strong and resists corrosion (unlike silver, copper and other conventional metals).
+We put medical grade surgical steel at the core of every piece since it’s strong and resists corrosion (unlike aluminum, zinc and tin).
 It also has low-allergenic properties, making it the perfect base for body and trend jewellery.

-A pure 24-carat gold coating is then sprayed over the jewellery to create a lustrous finish.
+A pure 24-carat gold coating is then applied over the jewellery to create a lustrous finish.